ccao-data/model-res-avm/README.md

 # Ongoing Issues

-The CCAO faces a number of ongoing issues which can contribute to poor modeling outcomes.
+The CCAO faces a number of ongoing issues which make modeling difficult.
 Some of these issues are in the process of being solved; others are less tractable.
 We list them here for the sake of transparency and to provide a sense of the challenges we face.

 ### Data Quality and Integrity